GameDesignAsPlayDesign/gamedesignasplaydesign.github.io/project1.md

 # Game 1: Theme Jam

 One theme can be turned into many different games.
-Working from the most popular theme as decided during class, design a game with your assigned kinds of play and bring a prototype of it to life via a playtest.
+Working from your [assigned kind of play](#kindofplay), choose a theme based on the [words](#words) submitted by the class during the last journal. design a game with your assigned kinds of play and bring a prototype of it to life via a playtest.
 Use the constraint in theme to focus on the other game elements and tools.

 ### Part I: Proposal